-What you need to know about Legionella: symptoms, treatment and recovery
+What you need to know about Legionella: symptoms, treatment & recovery

-It is rare to find it in the home where water turnover is generally good.
-It is most likely to be found in hotels, hospitals and factories – anywhere with industrial water systems.
+It is rare to find Legionella bacteria in the home, where water turnover is generally good.
+It is most likely to be found in hotels, hospitals and offices where the bacteria have got into the water supply and been given the opportunity to grow.
+If it gets into the water supply, people may become infected from the spray from a shower, tap or from a process where water is heated and sprayed, for example.
 Although the bacteria can be present in ponds, lakes and rivers, these are not likely sources of infection.

 Because you have to inhale water droplets in order to catch the disease, it is generally not contagious, and it is usually safe to be around people with the disease.

 There are a few risk factors that make you more susceptible to the disease, the most prevalent being smoking, or chronic lung disease.
 People with organ transplants are also at higher risk and anyone who is taking corticosteroid medicines.
 Men are around three times more likely to contract the disease than women.